 nanorc - GNU nano’s configuration file

-The nanorc files contain the default settings for nano, a small and friendly editor.
-During startup, if --rcfile is not given, nano will read two files: first the system-wide settings, from /etc/nanorc (the exact path might be different on your system), and then the user-specific settings, either from ~/.nanorc or from $XDG_CONFIG_HOME/nano/nanorc or from ~/.config/nano/nanorc, whichever is encountered first.
-If --rcfile is given, nano will read just the specified settings file.
+The nanorc files contain the default settings for nano, a small and friendly text editor.
+During startup, if --rcfile is not given, nano reads two files: first the system-wide settings, from /etc/nanorc (the exact path might be different on your system), and then the user-specific settings, either from ~/.nanorc or from $XDG_CONFIG_HOME/nano/nanorc or from ~/.config/nano/nanorc, whichever is encountered first.
+If --rcfile is given, nano reads just the specified settings file.

 The configuration file accepts a series of set and unset commands, which can be used to configure nano on startup without using command-line options.
 Additionally, there are some commands to define syntax highlighting and to rebind keys -- see the two separate sections on those. nano reads one command per line.
 All commands and keywords should be written in lowercase.